Birds on Marsden Moor

 The golden plover breed on moorland and blanket bog during the summer months.

 In the summer, their plumage is gold and black, making them fairly easy to identify.
-Their plaintive call can be heard, especially when they are nesting.
+They can be quite hard to spot, but you may hear their plaintive call especially when they are nesting.

 The kestrel is easily distinguished by its hovering in the wind prior to diving on to its prey on the ground, normally voles or mice.